-

 What is a social media service, a relevant electronic service and a designated internet service?

 Social media services: these are platforms where people can connect, share content and interact with others.
-This includes social networks (like Facebook), public media-sharing sites (like Instagram and YouTube), discussion forums (like Reddit) and review platforms (like Yelp).
+This includes social networks public media-sharing sites, discussion forums and review platforms.

 Relevant electronic services: these are online services that let people communicate with each other.
-This includes messaging apps (like WhatsApp), email services (like Gmail), video calling platforms and online games where players can chat.
+This includes messaging apps, email services, video calling platforms and online games where players can chat.

 Designated internet services: this covers websites and online platforms where people can store or share content.
-Examples include cloud storage services like Dropbox or Google Drive, as well as other websites that let users upload and access content.
+Examples include cloud storage services, as well as other websites that let users upload and access content.

 For kids

-The Children’s Online Privacy Code is a special set of rules made to help keep kids safe when using the internet.
-It makes sure that organisations or companies who run apps, websites and games that kids might use take care of your personal information (like your name, age and what you like to do online).
+The Code is like a set of rules that organisations have to follow to protect children’s privacy online.
+It makes sure that organisations who run apps, websites and games that kids might use take care of your personal information (like your name, age and what you like to do online).

 How does it help me?